nkhanishvili/Spring2020IT1025/Lab 9/readme.md

 Download your chart as a jpg file and name it: DecisionFlowchart and upload the file to your GitHub lab folder

-## Share your experience using Lucidchart
+* Share your experience using Lucidchart in a paragraph (3-4 lines)

 # Intro to Networking